shadow-robot/common_resources/sr_utilities_common/README.md

     rospy.spin()
 ```

 All the check methods are defined in a separate class.
 There are two types of checks supported.
-Error checks, which will change general status to `error` and throw an errro message, and warning checks, which do not affect the reported status but inform user that something has happened.
+Error checks, which will change general status to `error` and throw an error message, and warning checks, which do not affect the reported status but inform the user that something has happened.
 In order to classify a check as error or warning check, their method name needs to be put in a proper list that is further passed to the `SrWatchdog` class constructor, together with the checks class object.

-The check methods are required to return either `True` (for passsed check) or `False` (for failed check) values.
+The check methods are required to return either `True` (for passed check) or `False` (for failed check) values.
 Alternatively, in case of failure, error checks can return a tuple of `(False, <error message>)` where `<error message>` is additional, user-defined error message.

 In the code snippet above, a `ShutdownHandler` is defined as well in order to clean up console display changes performed by the watchdog class.
 This step is desired, but not necessary.